How to Help an Alcoholic

+If you are wondering if you have the right to live in a safe, sober environment, the answer is yes.
+You are strong enough to look for help, and safety and sobriety are what you deserve.
 You have found Narconon, an organization dedicated to helping people like you who want to see an end to the alcohol or drug abuse of a loved one.
 You have found a place that does not agree that an alcoholic will always be an alcoholic.
-In forty-five years, we have seen that people given the right help do recover from addiction and lead sober, productive lives thereafter.
+In over fifty years we have seen that people given the right help do recover from addiction and lead sober, productive lives thereafter.

 You are trying to find out how to help an alcoholic.
-Here’s our advice based on five decades of experience.
+Here’s our advice based on decades of experience.

 Many alcoholics will escape their own responsibilities by turning the blame on whoever is close by.
 They may especially target those who are trying to help them.
 They may claim that the people who want them to stop drinking don’t understand, aren’t supportive, have bad habits of their own, or they may just be abusive without any apparent logic to it.
-If the person who wants the drinking to stop is too intimidated or overwhelmed to be continue their efforts, then there will be no obstacle to the drinking.
+If the person who wants the drinking to stop is too intimidated or overwhelmed to continue their efforts, then there will be no obstacle to the drinking.

 When he decides to drink until the bottles are empty, when she decides to not come home, when he uses up all his money for alcohol, when she passes out on someone’s floor, it’s not that the person you care about is making those decisions.
 You might as well consider that the addiction to alcohol is making the decision.
 The person has lost the ability to control the habit.
 Do your very best not to take it personally.